-The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), National Institute of Justice (NIJ), is pleased to announce that it is seeking applications for research related to teen dating violence (a.k.a. adolescent relationship abuse).
-In particular, NIJ is seeking proposals that explore predictors and consequences of teen dating violence using longitudinal data, through the support of postdoctoral fellows, to analyze existing data.
-This program furthers the Department's mission by sponsoring research that provides objective, independent knowledge and tools to meet the challenges of crime and justice, particularly at the State and local levels.
+The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), National Institute of Justice (NIJ) is pleased to announce that it is seeking applications for research related to the applicability of criminological theories to current geospatial strategies utilized by police departments.
+In particular, NIJ is seeking proposals that explore whether and how micro-place and micro-time strategies utilized by police departments (e.g., risk-terrain modeling and many CompStat programs as well as many hot spot tactical-deployment strategies) are informed, supported and/or enhanced by criminological theory(ies).
+This program furthers the Department's mission by sponsoring research intended to provide objective and independent knowledge to meet the challenges of crime and justice, particularly at the State and local levels.